uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

-`use the sword of power on the evil clone of borja` `use my sword of power on the evil clone of associate instructional professor borja`
+`use the sword of power on the evil clone of borja` `use my sword of power on the evil clone of associate senior instructional professor borja`

 ### Flow of Presentation:
 **Opening about what we were trying to do as the new CLI team**